martynovalek/NXTP-Router-install/README.md

 ```
 Just after you run the script, you need to insert the private key, and then the project ID.

 Then whait just for 2 min.
-As the installing is finished you will see `"Your Router installed and works!"`
+As the installing is finished you will see `"Your Router v.XXXX installed and works!"`

 Check router logs:
 ```